Knowing how to handle booking requests is key to your success on Peerspace.

 - Pro-tip: Promptly decline the request.
 If you expect the remaining details to take more than 48 hours to confirm, decline the booking request until all loose ends are tied up.
-Once details are confirmed, the guest can submit a new one or you can send them a custom offer.
+Once details are confirmed, the guest can submit a new one or you can send them an invite-to-book.

 “The booking details aren’t right.”

-- Pro-tip: Send the guest a custom offer with the correct details.
-Re-visit the original request to quickly edit the price, attendee count, date, or time, using the custom offer feature.
+- Pro-tip: Send the guest a invite-to-book with the correct details.
+Re-visit the original request to quickly edit the price, attendee count, date, or time, using the invite-to-book feature.

 In the event you’re having trouble accessing your Peerspace inbox to take action, please contact us by clicking here to let us know.
 We’d be glad to look into any technical issues and ensure you’re set up for continued success.